aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/working-with-lists/_index.md

 ﻿---
-title: Working with Lists – Aspose.Words for Python via .NET
+title: Working with Lists in Python
 articleTitle: Working with Lists
 linktitle: Working with Lists
 description: "Create, specify formatting and restart lists in a document using python."